-- Failure to maintain a minimum CGPA of 2.0 during a probationary quarter. - Failure to maintain a minimum cumulative GPA of 2.0. - Failure of two courses in any quarter (nursing only) - Second failure of repeated course (major core course) - 3rd failure of repeated course (lower division)
+- Failure to maintain a minimum CGPA of 2.0 during a probationary quarter. - Failure to maintain a minimum cumulative GPA of 2.0. - Failure of two courses in any quarter (nursing only) - Second failure of repeated course (nursing only) - 3rd failure of repeated course (lower division)